arqalite/fire-king-guide/src/combos/ponix/arvata/2-princess-arvata-kirin-field.md

 An alternative to the previous line is to instead destroy [_Fire King High Avatar Kirin_].
 This still allows us to set up Princess + Arvata safely, but we also get Kirin on the field.

 It can be either used as material for [_Garunix Eternity, Hyang of the Fire Kings_], or destroyed by Hyang, triggering its second effect.
-This allows you to Special Summon a monster from the GY, then destroy a card (maybe a Spell/Trap or any card that might have entered the field after Hyang was summoned).
+This allows us to Special Summon a monster from the GY, then destroy a card (maybe a Spell/Trap or any card that might have entered the field after Hyang was summoned).

-A neat trick you can do with this endboard is using Arvata to negate a monster effect, destroying Kirin on resolution.
-Kirin's effect will trigger, Special Summoning a Fire King from your hand or GY, then you can destroy 1 card on the field (such as the monster you negated, turning Arvata's negate into a destruction effect too).
+A neat trick we can do with this endboard is using Arvata to negate a monster effect, destroying Kirin on resolution.
+Kirin's effect will trigger, Special Summoning a Fire King from our hand or GY, then we can destroy 1 card on the field (such as the monster negated earlier, turning Arvata's negate into a destruction effect too).

 <center>
 <video controls>